 Resume writing is an excellent way to use your writing skills to make money from home.
 People are always looking for jobs, and a fresh, professional resume remains one of the most important tools.
 You can also take it a step further and use your creative writing skills to become a LinkedIn profile writer, too.

 LinkedIn is still a must-have tool for most people who are in the job market or those who just want to keep up with their professional connections.
 You’ll want to stay on top of all the latest career trends, resume-writing techniques, and what recruiters are actually looking for to help others improve their resumes.
-You can market your services to professionals in all stages of their careers and even host workshops to educate job-seekers and help them land their dream roles.
+You can market your services to professionals at all career stages and even host workshops to educate job seekers and help them land their dream roles.

-Becoming a resume and LinkedIn profile writer doesn’t require a special degree, however, you should have excellent writing skills, in depth knowledge of resumes, LinkedIn, SEO, and personal branding.
-Some resume writers, enter the field by obtaining a career coach cerrtification, other take an online course, and others have worked in HR, recruiting, or a writing field.
+Becoming a resume and LinkedIn profile writer doesn’t require a special degree; however, you should have excellent writing skills, in-depth knowledge of resumes, LinkedIn, SEO, and personal branding.
+Some resume writers enter the field by obtaining a career coach certification, others take an online course, and others have worked in HR, recruiting, or a writing field.

 How much can you earn writing resumes and LinkedIn profiles?
-According to Glassdoor, resume writers earn between $52,000 and $88,000 annually.
-One woman who was interviewed here on The Work at Home Woman, Day Merrill, started her career as an English teacher, and eventually launched her own resume business, earning six figures annually.
+According to Glassdoor, resume writers earn an average of $85,000 annually.
+One woman who was interviewed here on The Work at Home Woman, Day Merrill, started her career as an English teacher and eventually launched her own resume business, earning six figures annually.

 Leave a Comment